20000705/comp-evo-bio/comp-evo-bio/readme.md

 # Assignment 1 – Newick Tree Scaling

 ## Development Process
-I created the code by iteratively experimenting and learning with the help of an AI assistant.
 I asked a few targeted questions to clarify concepts and get started with code structure.
 For example:

 1. **Question:** *"Could you tell me how to read Newick tree in python?"*